 The number of hospitals reported can be affected by jurisdictional variations in administrative and/or reporting arrangements and is not necessarily a measure of the number of physical hospital buildings or campuses.

-This section reports on the number of public hospitals in Australia, reported by jurisdictions in the National Public Hospital Establishments Database 2020–21 (NPHED).
+This section reports on the number of public hospitals in Australia, provided by jurisdictions to the Local Hospital Networks/Public hospital establishments NMDS 2022–23.

 Highlights

-- the number of average available beds was higher in remote areas (4.0 beds per 1,000 population) compared with 2.3 in Major cities and 2.9 in regional areas.
+- the number of average available beds per 1,000 people was higher in Remote areas (4.5 beds per 1,000 population) compared with 2.3 in Major cities and 2.9 in regional areas.

 Local hospital networks for public hospitals

-Local hospital networks (LHNs) directly manage single or small groups of public hospital services and their budgets, and are directly responsible for hospital performance.
+Local hospital networks (LHNs) directly manage single or small groups of public hospital services and their budgets are directly responsible for hospital performance.
 They are defined as those entities recognised as LHNs by the relevant state or territory health authority.

 LHNs vary greatly in location, size and in the types of hospitals that they include.
 LHNs may include both public and private hospitals.
 The information presented below relates to public hospitals only.

-- there were 134 LHNs, including 81 in Victoria, and 1 each in Tasmania and the Australian Capital Territory
+- there were 128 LHNs, including 76 in Victoria, and 1 each in Tasmania, the Australian Capital Territory and the Northern Territory

 - many LHNs in Victoria consist of a single public hospital.
 Other networks might consist of a Principal referral or Public acute group A hospital and a range of smaller and/or more specialised hospitals.